SERG-Delft/jpacman-framework/ESOF-docs/report4.md

 By analising jpacman we found out that the game has some bugs in the colision matter.

-The game doesnt handle bery well the colissions between ghosts and pacman itself and sometimes during the gameplay pacman passes by a ghost and nothing happens situation that isnt very correct.
+The game doesn't handle very well the collisions between ghosts and pacman itself and sometimes during the gameplay pacman passes by a ghost and nothing happens.

-In other matter we foun out that the game also doesnt recognize end-game situation because every time you win or loose the game stops working and the screen stays static until you close the apllication.
+In other matter we found out that the game also doesnt recognize end-game situation because every time you win or lose, the game stops working and the screen stays static until you close the apllication.

-Also from what we discovered in the Testability chapter the program doesnt handle very well when an exception appears.
+Also from what we discovered in the Testability chapter the program doesn't handle very well when an exception appears.

 ## Critical Analysis
 **JPacman** is a well organized project with a lot of contributors and very active.